Golden Age of Radio: Soap operas

 The first program generally considered to be a daytime serial drama by scholars of the genre is Painted Dreams, which premiered on WGN on October 20, 1930.
 The first networked daytime serial is Clara, Lu, 'n Em, which started in a daytime time slot on February 15, 1932.
 As daytime serials became popular in the early 1930s, they became known as soap operas because many were sponsored by soap products and detergents.
 On November 25, 1960, the last four daytime radio dramas—Young Dr. Malone, Right to Happiness, The Second Mrs. Burton and Ma Perkins, all broadcast on the CBS Radio Network—were brought to an end.

 Children's programming

 The line-up of late afternoon adventure serials included Bobby Benson and the B-Bar-B Riders, The Cisco Kid, Jack Armstrong, the All-American Boy, Captain Midnight, and The Tom Mix Ralston Straight Shooters.
-Badges, rings, decoding devices and other radio premiums offered on these adventure shows were often allied with a sponsor's product, requiring the young listeners to mail in a boxtop from a breakfast cereal or other proof of purchase.
+Badges, rings, decoding devices and other radio premiums were often linked to a sponsor's product.
+These items were offered on adventure shows.
+Young listeners had to mail in a boxtop from a breakfast cereal or other proof of purchase.